maxyc-webber/booking/README.md

 # Booking

-A simple PHP application demonstrating a containerized environment using PHP 8 and MySQL.
-The project uses Docker to make setup and deployment easy.
+Simple Symfony application for booking desks in a coworking space.
+It runs in Docker and uses MySQL for storage.

 ## Requirements